You are not broken. You are becoming.

 • Advocating for yourself within the medical system

-Dr. Mendoza’s presence is designed to offer evidence-based education and clarity.
-You can find out more about her and her practice, Elevated Menopause Care, here.
+You can find out more about Dr. Mendoza and her practice, Elevated Menopause Care, here.

 • What’s actually happening and why it matters